A New Score a Day!

 Categories: Etudes Written for Flute Difficulty: easy

-This air is the fourth movement of a sonata for 3 flutes in C major by the German Baroque composer and music theorist Johann Mattheson.
+This gigue is the fourth and final movement of a sonata for 3 flutes in F major by the German Baroque composer and music theorist Johann Mattheson.
 It was published in Amsterdam in 1708.

 from Flute Sonata in E minor

-This Allegro is the second movement of the first of the six Op.
+This Aria is the fourth movement of the second of the six Op.
 7 flute sonatas with bass accompaniment by French flutist and composer Jean-Daniel Braun, published in Paris in 1736.

 Traditional Irish jig